stablekernel/aqueduct/source/docs/http/resource_controller.md

-# RESTController
+# ResourceController

-A `RESTController` is a [controller](controller.md) that provide conveniences for organizing and streamlining request handling logic.
-A `RESTController` must be subclassed.
+A `ResourceController` is a [controller](controller.md) that provide conveniences for organizing and streamlining request handling logic.
+A `ResourceController` must be subclassed.
 A subclass handles every operation on a HTTP resource collection and each resource in that collection.
 For example, a subclassed named `UserController` might handle the following operations:

 - creating a new user (`POST /users`)
 - getting all users (`GET /users`)